ChickenProp/chickenprop.github.com/drafts/uk-self-assessment.md

 <a href="/images/uk-self-assessment/04.01-interest.png"><img src="/images/uk-self-assessment/04.01-interest.png" style="max-width: 100%" alt="screenshot"></a>

 An important detail here is that you can omit interest earned in an ISA.
 Nothing on the page says so.
 You might think that if you only earned interest in an ISA, you say here that you earned interest, and later you tell them it was only in an ISA.
 At any rate, that's what I thought the first time.
-But then they told me I owed tax on all that interest, so I decided to go back and tell them I didn't earn any interest.
+But then they told me I owed tax on all that interest, so I decided to go back and tell them I didn't earn any interest.[^isa-sa150]

+[^isa-sa150]: The only thing I think I've used the SA150 for, is to confirm that this is correct.

 I guess that was lying on my tax return, and I just admitted to a crime?
 Thanks, HMRC.

+(I just double checked: if I say I did earn interest, I get a new page where they ask me about "interest that's already been taxed", "interest that hasn't yet been taxed", and "foreign interest that hasn't yet been taxed".
+There's nothing on that page, either, saying I can omit ISAs.)

 <a href="/images/uk-self-assessment/04.02-dividends.png"><img src="/images/uk-self-assessment/04.02-dividends.png" style="max-width: 100%" alt="screenshot"></a>